Granius Flaccus: Jurist

 Granius is cited as an authority in the Digest of Justinian, where he is said to have written a book on Papirian law (Ius Papirianum) as ascribed to the 6th-century BC pontifex Papirius.
 A reference in Cicero to the Papirii dates the book to sometime after October 46 BC.
 The ius Papirianum dealt with the laws of the kings (leges regiae), which were sacred laws and required knowledge of pontifical records; therefore, the interests of Granius in legal and religious formulas should be seen as compatible.
 Granius recorded, for instance, that Numa Pompilius, in founding religious rites for the Romans, struck a deal with the gods to punish those who committed perjury.
 It may be that no collection of leges regiae existed earlier, and the idea that there was a ius Papirianum originated with the work of Granius at the beginning of Augustus' reign.
 He may thus be a more significant jurist than the extremely scant remains of his work would indicate.

-The point of law cited in the Digest involves distinguishing a girlfriend (amica) from a concubine as defined by law (concubina).
+The point of law cited in the Digest involves distinguishing a girlfriend (amica) from a concubina as defined by law.
 Granius explained that pellex (found elsewhere as paelex), Greek pallakis, had become the usual term for a woman sleeping regularly with a man who has a legal wife (uxor), but that formerly it referred to a live-in partner in lieu of a wife.

 This Granius is sometimes identified with Granius Licinianus; the latter, however, is almost always dated to the time of Hadrian.